How to Clean Teak Furniture Properly

-2. How to Clean Teak Furniture: Best Practices
+How to Clean Teak Furniture: Best Practices

-Then, use a soft bristle brush to apply the soapy water to the wooden surface and scrub gently.
+- Use a soft bristle brush to apply the soapy water to the wooden surface and scrub gently.

-Here are a few other tips on how to clean teak furniture:
+A few other tips on how to clean teak furniture:

 - Always wear gloves and eye protection when using teak protectors and sealants.